Contractors using a limited company

 Overview

-It is important to note that IR35/off payroll working rules only apply where the worker owns more than 5% of the shares in the limited company.
+It is important to note that the IR35/off payroll working rules only apply where the worker owns more than 5% of the shares in the limited company.

 The IR35 rules

-Each time you work for a new person/business (called the end client) the IR35 rules require you to look at the working arrangements between you and the end client, ignoring your company.
-Under IR35, if you would be an employee of the end client you are working for, but for the limited company (and there is a tool on GOV.UK to help you decide this), then your limited company should tell HMRC and potentially pay them some extra tax.
-This will usually apply in circumstances where you have received dividend income from your company (as well as or instead of wages/salary) - to make up for the fact that they are taxed more favourably than salary.
-You can find an overview of the IR35 rules on GOV.UK.
+Each time you work for a new person/business (called the end client), the IR35 rules require you to look at the actual working arrangements between you and the end client, ignoring your company.
+If you would be an employee of the end client you are working for but for the limited company, then:

-The April 2017 changes
+The April 2017 public sector reforms

-The April 2021 changes
+The April 2021 private sector reforms

-The public sector reforms have been extended to the private sector since April 2021 (delayed from April 2020), but they only affect workers in limited companies that supply their services to medium and large size businesses, that is, those that meet two or more of the following conditions:
+The public sector reforms were extended to the private sector in April 2021, but they only affect workers in limited companies that supply their services to medium and large size businesses.

-If you provide services to ‘small’ clients in the private sector (as well as individuals, for example, homeowners needing an electrician or gardener) through your own limited company, you will still need to consider whether the original IR35 rules apply to you – these do not just fall away altogether post April 2021.
+If you provide services to ‘small’ clients in the private sector (as well as individuals, for example, homeowners needing an electrician or gardener) through your own limited company, you will still need to consider whether the original IR35 rules apply to you – these did not just fall away altogether post April 2021.

 So you need to make sure you are clear on whether your client is ‘small’ and if so, what the IR35 rules mean for you.
 GOV.UK guidance for those providing their services to small clients is available here.